Bowhunter Certification and Referral Service

 Insurance

-The BCRS program provides liability insurance for all certified, individual "Members" in the amount of up to $2 million dollars.
-The annual $20 BCRS "Member" fee primarily goes to pay the premium for this aspect of the program.
+The BCRS program provides the members of the NCBA, as well as the BCRS members, are currently covered under a $2 million dollar liability insurance policy.
+The annual $20 BCRS membership fee primarily goes to pay the premium for this aspect of the program.

 BCRS members who have (themselves) obtained permission to bowhunt on specific private lands, will be provided with a insurance certificate with the landowners name cited on it, upon request.